GSA/plainlanguage.gov/_pages/guidelines/test/index.md

 Testing your writing to make sure it's clear to users can save you time in answering questions later.

-Whether you're writing for websites, brochures, videos, social media, pubic affairs, or print materials, we recommend these same techniques to test individual pages or complete chunks of content.
+Whether you're writing for websites, brochures, videos, social media, public affairs, or print materials, we recommend these same techniques to test individual pages or complete chunks of content.

 ## When to test